Gwgjnr/tictactoeproject/README.md

 * The grid is drawn and updated during each turn.

-* Askes for user input
+* Askes for user input.

 * Validates user input and raises exceptions if not a blank space on the board.